Action, mystery and superheroes: the most anticipated films of 2022

 Rocío Muñoz-Ledo

-(CNN Spanish) – This new year is loaded with great film projects, an accumulation of movie premieres that will keep you on top of the billboard.
+(CNN Spanish) – This new year is loaded with great film projects, an accumulation of movie premieres that will keep you awake to the billboard.

 Here is the list of the most anticipated films of 2022: